List of Neighbours characters introduced in 2008: Greg Michaels

 Greg Michaels, played by Nick Farnell, made his first appearance on 11 December 2008.
 He was introduced as a love interest for Stephanie Scully (Carla Bonner).
 Jackie Brygel of TV Week said Steph's courage at posting on a dating website paid off when she met "tall, soft-spoken" Greg.
 Following a successful first date, Steph thinks she has found "the man of her dreams" and they continue their romance in the new year.
 Bonner explained "She hooks up with him and it feels great for Steph, especially as she's been so lonely.
 She has strong chemistry with Greg, and things are fantastic between them at first."
 However, Greg is married to someone Steph knows and she is devastated when the truth emerges.
 Bonner said Greg is "very persistent and there are lots of confrontations ahead.
 Things will get very interesting because the two of them have developed a real bond.
 It's difficult because there are serious feelings involved, but the last thing Steph wants to be is a home wrecker, and hopefully the viewers will realise that."
+A critic for the Daily Record questioned Greg's character, writing "So, is Greg a nice guy or just a creep?
+The jury's still out.
+After all, he didn't tell Steph he was married when they met but redeemed himself slightly by helping to save Charlie's life and dumping his wife Veronica for his girlfriend."

 Stephanie Scully decides to submit a profile to an internet dating site and she puts up a photo of herself all done up.
 She receives a lot of offers and decides to go along to her first date in her usual clothes.
 Her date, Greg, is happy to see her, but Steph believes that he was hoping for the girl in the photo.
 Steph is shocked when Greg explains that they had met before at TAFE.
 She suddenly remembers him and tells him how all the girls liked him.
 Greg admits that he was interested in Steph back then but could not pluck up the courage to ask her out.
 Greg takes Steph home and they kiss.
 When he leaves, he puts his wedding ring back on.
 Greg and Steph meet up for another date and they go to Lassiter's hotel and have sex.
 Steph feels cheap, but Greg insists that he is serious about their relationship.
 Steph leaves after she learns that Libby Kennedy (Kym Valentine) has been taken to hospital.
 While she is at the hospital, Steph sees Greg hugging Veronica Olenski (Caroline Lloyd).
 Steph later invites Greg to the hotel room and confronts him, where he tells her that he is married to Veronica.
 Steph says she wants nothing more to do with him.
 Greg explains that his marriage has been over for months and that he has left Veronica.